 - Marcus-Woodruff Building ground floor Cafeteria, first floor Coffee kiosk, or sixth floor Family Lounge

 - Recreation Therapy Room on the first floor of the Shepherd Building

 - Secret Garden just outside the Recreation Therapy Room

 - Outpatient Clinic Waiting Rooms on the first floor (only outside of clinic hours – weekdays after 5 p.m. and all day on weekends/hospital holidays)

 Only one family member or friend at a time may spend the night in the patient's room.
 If someone under the age of 18 wants to spend the night in the patient's room, the Nursing Unit Manager must approve.

 Visiting Inpatients in Isolation Due to Infection

 Shepherd Center has special rules for visiting patients in isolation due to infection.
 These rules protect you and other patients from the serious risk of certain resistant infections.
 You will know if the person you are visiting has isolation precautions by a red magnet near the door that says “isolation.”
 There will be a colored sign indicating what you are supposed to do before you enter the room.
 Please help us maintain a safe environment by following these precautions:

 - Visitors MUST check in with the nurse before entering the patient's room.

-- Gloves, gowns and masks must be removed and placed in proper waste receptacles before entering other areas of the hospital.
+Gloves, gowns, and masks must be removed and placed in proper waste receptacles before entering other hospital areas.